ShemaHakidu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The current and parent directories should not be taken into account Hidden directories should be counted
-Task 13: ls -lt | head -n 10: Create a script that displays the 10 newest files in the current directory.
+Task 13: ls -t1 | head -n 10: Create a script that displays the 10 newest files in the current directory.

 Requirements: